StarLegacy/StarLegacy.Wiki/Planets/Planet Page Format.md

 >
 > Population Concentration (i.e. an estimation on players per territory; e.g. low, medium, high)
 >
-> Capitals (i.e. "are there any nation capitals here?"
-If so, then list them)
->
-> Threats (e.g. pirate or privateer concentration)
->
 > Trade Cities ("are there any npc cities?"; include the npc outpost)
->
-> Territorial or Controlling Nations (e.g. ekatera controls terram and arimfea controls trunkadis)

 ## Quick Notes